neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 The **description** is a text that describes the use case is some way.
 You can use it to:
-- Describe the widget and its purpose.
+- Explain the widget and its purpose.
 - Provide context about where the widget should be used.
 - Or anything else you want.